IT in Medical Offices: A Use Case

 Another local medical office permanently closed and many people transferred to ABCFM as their new provider.

-ABCFM is well loved in the community and the two offices are frequently booked weeks in advance of appointments.
+ABCFM is well-loved in the community and the two offices are frequently booked weeks in advance of appointments.
 To handle the influx of scheduling and healthcare records, they wanted to update and modernize their IT environment.
 They began with an assessment of their current technology use and hardware.
 ABCFM’s network equipment was almost 10 years old and they used a third-party provider that wouldn’t change their managed services offering to match specific needs.
 ABCFM outsourced their backups as well, but the cost was burning through their entire IT yearly budget.

 Knowing that growth required a change was difficult to justify.
 ABCFM’s current IT environment was outdated, but it was working.
 That changed very quickly on a snowy day in January 2016, when two of the main servers crashed.
 ABCFM contacted their third-party provider to retrieve their backup data, but the tape was no good.
 This failure caused them to lose 6 months of scheduling data!
-They were forced to keep exams rooms open to accommodate unknown “walk-in” scheduled appointments, losing revenue from potential new consultations.
+They were forced to keep exam rooms open to accommodate unknown “walk-in” scheduled appointments, losing revenue from potential new consultations.

 After this disaster, ABCFM knew the time to upgrade was upon them.
 While looking for prospective solutions, they had several criteria that must be fulfilled.